fennekdev/sql_injection_testgui/README.md

 A simple "Sqlinjektion" test gui based on local sqlite3 database with simple tabel and custometkinter frontend.

 ---
 ## ❗ This code is still in production so it may not work as intended!
+Some UI elements have wrong names/padding!

 ---
 ### Preview